 You cannot get lost in Bhutan, there are one or two highways in the country.
 Sadly, for going to all the places, you need to rely upon your taxi driver.
 I got lucky last time; I got an excellent driver who happily showed me this beautiful country.

-When he pulled over on the way to Punakha, right before Dochula pass, I asked him what it was about.
+When he pulled over on the way to Punakha, right before Dochula Pass, I asked him what it was about.
 He gave me a smile and told me – “You will like it”.

 Inside of Royal Botanical Park in Bhutan